Stay Safe & Be Thankful

 First, for me.
 It’s absolutely the best therapy I have ever had.
 To share this story with you takes me back to the horrible night and reminds me how thankful I am to be here.
 Even after this long period of time, the horrible memory is clear, and it will always be there.
 It’s up to me to find the good in it.
 This is my good.

 Second, I hope it brings awareness.
 This can happen to anyone, anywhere, anytime.
 Today, I am always on my guard, and prepared.
 When out I try to be very careful with my choices especially where my children are concerned.
 I lock doors, use my alarm, and pay attention to my surroundings.
-I never want to be in that helpless, horrifying position again.
 I should have listened to my Mom.
 I’m not saying don’t live…just be aware.
 Take precautions and never think it can’t happen to you.

 Stay safe & be thankful,